IBM/dbb/Templates/AzureDevOpsPipeline/README.md

   * to deploy the package with the Wazi Deploy [deploy command](../Common-Backend-Scripts/README.md#48---wazideploy-deploysh) (Python-based)
   * to run the Wazi Deploy [evidence command](../Common-Backend-Scripts/README.md#49---wazideploy-evidencesh) to generate deployment report and updating the evidence.
   * to [prepare](../Common-Backend-Scripts/README.md#49---preparelogssh) the deployment log files and publish them to the Azure build result.
-* `Deployment` to controlled test environments via the release pipeline that includes:
+* `Deployment` to controlled test environments via the [release pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-release-pipeline-with-build-packaging-and-deploy-stages) that includes:
   * to create a git tag to flag the release candidate.
   * to retrieve the package from the Azure Artifacts binary repository.
   * to deploy the package with the Wazi Deploy [deploy command](../Common-Backend-Scripts/README.md#48---wazideploy-deploysh) (Python-based)
   * to run the Wazi Deploy [evidence command](../Common-Backend-Scripts/README.md#49---wazideploy-evidencesh) to generate deployment report and updating the evidence.
   * to [prepare](../Common-Backend-Scripts/README.md#49---preparelogssh) the deployment log files and publish them to the Azure build result.
-  * to create a git tag to flag the release that was deployed to production.
+  * to create a git tag of the commit that was deployed to the production environment.
 * `Cleanup` stage:
   * to [delete the build workspace](../Common-Backend-Scripts/README.md#411---deleteworkspacesh) on z/OS Unix System Services.